 (5) How to Make a Braided Rug

-You are in the midst of spring cleaning and realized you just have this pile of shirts.
-You can turn them into rags or you can braid them to become this really funky braided rug.
-Braiding by itself is a calming activity and this would be a great project to share with the kids.
+You are in the midst of spring cleaning and realize you have a pile of shirts.
+Turn them into rags or you braid them to become this really funky rug.
+Braiding by itself is a calming activity which would be a great project to share with the kids.

-Tip: By holding the braid between your legs as you work on it or maybe clamping it tightly at the side of your work table, you can work as fast as you could while still being relaxed.
-Hold the braid tight with a peg that you can just move down as you work along.
+Tip: Hold the braid between your legs as you work on it or clamp it tightly at the side of your work table, so can work as fast as you can while still being relaxed.
+Hold the braid tightly with a peg that you can just move down as you work along.

 (6) Greener Grass

-The grass is always greener on the other side may be true or not.
-But the grass is definitely softer in our very truly all wriggly and squishy grass rug.
+The grass is always greener on the other side, may or may not be true but the grass is definitely softer on our very wriggly and squishy grass rug.
 Enjoy walking on it barefoot and fancy free.

 Source: Green Grass Rug